McLaren MCL36: Mid-season rounds

 The MCL36 was run with a track-specific aero kit to reduced load and more cooling options for the Azerbaijan Grand Prix.
 Norris qualified for the race eleventh and Ricciardo twelfth, and finished ninth and eighth respectively.
 Team orders were used twice in the race, first to keep Ricciardo behind Norris in the early stages and then to keep Norris behind Ricciardo in the final laps.
 The team's strategy was criticized for being ineffective and compromising both drivers' pace.
 Ricciardo fell to thirteenth in the WDC.

 For the Canadian Grand Prix, McLaren updated the rear wing assembly for aerodynamic efficiency and changed the location of the floor stay for better stiffness.
 Norris suffered a power unit issue during qualifying which prevented him from setting a time in the second stage.
 He started fourteenth, while Ricciardo qualified ninth.
 During the first virtual safety car, Ricciardo was ninth and Norris twelfth, when McLaren attempted to double-stack a pit stop.
 After a slow stop for Ricciardo, the pit crew fitted the wrong tyres to Norris's car before correcting the mistake.
 Ricciardo exited twelfth and Norris eighteenth, and they finished eleventh and fifteenth respectively after both cars suffered brake issues in the final stages of the race.

 McLaren announced ahead of the British Grand Prix that the MCL36 would not receive further major upgrades due to the budget cap.
 Instead, only minor technical updates would be provided.
 Norris qualified for the race sixth; and held fifth in the race until losing the position in the pits during the final safety car, finishing sixth.
-Ricciardo qualified fourteenth, but started twelfth after the red flag caused by Zhou Guanyu's first lap incident.
+Ricciardo qualified fourteenth, but restarted twelfth after the red flag caused by Zhou Guanyu's first lap incident.
 A failure of the drag reduction system on his MCL36 necessitated an extra stop, and Ricciardo finished the race thirteenth.
 The result dropped Ricciardo to fourteenth in the WDC.

 The car featured revised brake ducts and rear wing endplates beginning with the Austrian Grand Prix.
 Norris suffered an engine failure in the first practice session and reverted to an older engine for the rest of the weekend.
 He also experienced brake issues during qualifying, and he qualified fifteenth and Ricciardo sixteenth for the second sprint of the season.
 The two finished eleventh and twelfth respectively in the sprint, which became tenth and eleventh on the starting grid after penalties were applied for other drivers.
 During the race Norris was awarded a time penalty for exceeding track limits, a penalty he said cost him the chance to challenge for sixth place as he finished seventh.
 Ricciardo finished ninth.
 Ricciardo improved to twelfth in the WDC.
 Alpine drew level with McLaren in the WCC, but McLaren retained fourth place after the countback.
 McLaren remained at the Red Bull Ring after the race for a Pirelli tyre test, with Ricciardo and Norris both doing a day of testing of the 2023 tyre compounds.